-Unfortunately, gum disease is not curable.
-However, we can detect early warning signs of gum disease at your regular dental checkups.
-At this stage, prevention might be as simple as changing your brushing technique, improving your flossing routine, or changing the products you use for oral care at home.
+We can detect early warning signs of gum disease at your regular general dentistry checkups.
+At this stage, prevention might be as simple as changing your brushing technique, improving your flossing routine, or using different products for oral care at home.